jordanbyron/react-native-event-source/README.md

 ## Usage

 ### Linking the Library
-In order to use quick actions you must first link the library to your project.
+In order to use event source you must first link the library to your project.
 There's excellent documentation on how to do this in the [React Native Docs](http://facebook.github.io/react-native/docs/linking-libraries-ios.html#content).

 ### Using in your project